- Undergraduate

 Why study this course?

-As a Mental Health Nursing student, you will receive a specialist subject grant of £1,000 per year.
-This is in addition to the Government grant of at least £5,000 a year - see our Fees and Funding section for more details.
+As a Mental Health Nursing student, you will receive a non-repayable Government grant of at least £5,000 a year, plus a specialist grant of £1,000 per year - see our Fees and Funding section for more details.

-This course has been approved against the Nursing and Midwifery Council Future Nurse: Standards of Proficiency for Registered Nurses (May 2018).
-These standards set out the knowledge and skills you will learn as the next generation of mental health nurses, to enable you to deliver world-class person-centred, evidence-based care.
+This course will be approved against the Nursing and Midwifery Council Future Nurse: Standards of Proficiency for Registered Nurses.
+As the next generation of mental health nurses, these standards set out the knowledge and skills you will learn to enable you to deliver world-class, person-centred, evidence-based care.

 With equal time spent on practice placement and in the classroom, you will graduate ready to find rewarding work as a specialist in mental health nursing.
 See what it's like to work as a nurse in London in this video by Health Education England.